alephsecurity/general-research-tools/ghidra_scripts/README.md

 Since Java doesn't have any (native) proper configuration setup, we use inline editing.

 Two errors are logged:
-- Warning when two alphanumeric values are found within one function (can happen de to inline functions)
+- Warning when two alphanumeric values are found within one function (can happen due to inline functions)
 - Warning when the value of the defined group is not alphanumeric